mottram/mottram/_posts/2009-12-01-ommwriter.markdown

 And so to [Ommwriter][2].
 It's billed as an aide to concentration, a means by which we users might 'be at one with ourselves and our ideas'.
 A bit drippy-sounding, maybe, but it's hard to resist a new text editor, particularly one that touts its simplicity.
 So I downloaded Ommwriter, and I fired it up.

-The thing plays plinky ambient fucking music.
+The thing plays ambient fucking music.
 It makes tippety-fucking-tappity typewriter noises.
 And it has a picture of a fucking tree where the background should be.

 The cumulative effect is like trying to write while watching a [Borrower](http://en.wikipedia.org/wiki/The_Borrowers "Not that there's anything wrong with Borrowers; I wanted to be one when I was six") take tap dancing lessons on a frozen lake, with [RJDJ](http://rjdj.me/ "Essential audio-warping app") cranked up on its tiny fucking iPhone.